Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/box.md

   - layout
 status:
   value: Alpha
-  message: This component and its documentation is in development.
-There could be breaking changes made to it in a non-major release of Polaris.
+  message: This component is a work in progress and ready for exploratory usage, with breaking changes expected in minor version updates.
 Please use with caution.
+Learn more about our [Component lifecycle](/getting-started/components-lifecycle).
 examples:
   - fileName: box-default.tsx
     title: Default